thaibbraz/thaibbraz/README.md

 #### I'm a Full-Stack Developer.

+I’m a full stack developer with over 5 years of experience, passionate about automating processes with technical solutions.
+Currently learning web3 development and Solidity.

 - 🔭 I’m currently working on CodeOp.
-- 🌱 Learning all about **solidity, smart contracts, blockchain**, cryptocurrencies, AI and a bit about financial market.
+- 🌱 Learning all about **solidity, dapps and blockchain**.
 - 🤖 Would be happy to learn anything related with technology and physics.
 - 😄 Pronouns: (She/They).
-- 💻 Programming language: [Javascript, C#, C, HTML, CSS, SQL, R, Python, Java].
+- 💻 Programming language: [Nodejs, JavaScript, React, HTML, CSS, SQL, Python].
-- 👽 Fun fact: I do love Sci-Fi Movies
+- 👽 Fun fact: I love Sci-Fi Movies

 ![](https://github-readme-stats.vercel.app/api/top-langs/?username=thainabbraz&layout=compact)